alirezaprl11/EECS-4222-Project-2/tutorial/01-go-basics.md

 - `Test-NetConnection -ComputerName localhost -Port 8080`
 - If you see: `TcpTestSucceeded : True` → the server is running correctly.

-#### Optional: Use Telnet to see the message

-Enable Telnet Client: Control Panel → Programs → Turn Windows features on or off → Enable "Telnet Client"

-Then run:
-- `telnet localhost 8080`
-- You should see: `Hello from server`

 ### How to Test on Linux